TSSG/DockerMQTT/README.md

 > ./dockerrun.sh -e prod servomsgbroker.tssg.org

+There is a "-e test localhost" option, but this is just for testing the username/password access to the broker.

 To see whether the broker is up and running have a look in the log files